-Several transformations were proposed to be used for image fusion, including the Dual-Tree Wavelet Transform [5,7,12], Pyramid Decomposition [14] and image-trained Independent Component Analysis bases [10,9].
-All these transformations project the input images onto localised bases, modelling sharp and abrupt transitions (edges) and therefore, describe the image using a more meaningful representation that can be used to detect and emphasize salient features, important for performing the task of image fusion.
-In essence, these transformations can discriminate between salient information (strong edges and texture) and constant or non-textured background and can also evaluate the quality of the provided salient information.
-Consequently, one can select the required information from the input images in the transform domain to construct the "fused" image, following the criteria presented earlier on.
+Several transformations were proposed to be used for image fusion, including the Dual-Tree Wavelet Transform [1, 2, 3], Pyramid Decomposition [4] and image-trained Independent Component Analysis bases [5].
+All these transformations project the input images onto localised bases, modelling sharp and abrupt transitions (edges) and therefore, represent the image into a more meaningful representation that can be used to detect and emphasize salient features, important for performing the task of image fusion.
+In essence, these transformations can discriminate between salient information (strong edges and texture) and constant or non-textured background and also evaluate the quality of the provided salient information.
+Consequently, one can employ the information provided in the transform domain and select the required information from the input images to construct the "fused" image, following the criteria presented earlier on.

 In the case of multi-focus image fusion scenarios, an alternative approach has been proposed in the spatial domain, exploiting current error estimation methods to identify high-quality edge information [6].
 One can perform error minimization between the fused and input images, using various proposed error norms in the spatial domain in order to perform fusion.
-The possible benefit of a spatial-domain approach is the reduction in computational complexity, which is present in a transform-domain method due to the forward and inverse transformation step.
+The possible benefit of a spatial-domain approach is the reduction in computational complexity which is present in a transform-domain method due to the forward and inverse transformation step.

 In addition, following a spatial-domain fusion framework, one can also benefit from current available spatial-domain image enhancement techniques to incorporate a possible restoration step to enhance areas that exhibit distorted information in all input images.
 Current fusion approaches can not enhance areas that appear degraded in any sense in all input images.
-There is a necessity for some pure information to exist for all parts of the image in the various input images, so that the fusion algorithm can produce a high quality output.
+There has to be some pure information for all parts of the image in the various input images, so that the fusion algorithm can produce a high quality output.
 In this work, we propose to reformulate and extend Jones and Vorontsov's [6] spatial-domain approach to fuse the non-degraded common parts of the sensor images.
 A novel approach is used to identify the areas of common degradation in all input sensor images.
 A double-regularised image restoration approach using robust functionals is applied on the estimated common degraded area to enhance the common degraded area in the "fused" image.
 The overall fusion result is superior to any traditional fusion approach since the proposed approach goes beyond the concept of transferring useful information to a thorough fusion-enhancement approach.